CarlOrff/DateTime-Format-PGN/README.md

 # NAME

-DateTime::Format::PGN - parse and format date fields from chess game databases in PGN format
+DateTime::Format::PGN - a Perl module for parsing and formatting date fields in chess game databases in PGN format

 # VERSION